What is Command Presence?

 In your leadership training, you were probably introduced to the management concept of Command Presence, but what is it?

-The vast majority of time, command presence is expressed as a non-verbal communication to those around you and is determined at first glance or through your first instructions, interactions or comments.
+The vast majority of time, command presence is expressed as a non-verbal communication to those around you and is determined at first glance or through your first interaction.

 Your appearance, including your posture and personal presentation in how you walk, speak and the gestures you use all project your personal "Command Presence".